giussepi/gutils/README.md

 ## Development
-After modifying or adding new modules make sure to set QUICK_TEST to False at `gutils/settings.py` and execute all the tests `./run_tests.sh`.
+After modifying or adding new modules with their respetive tests, make sure to do the following before committing any update:
+1. Set QUICK_TEST to False at `gutils/settings.py`
+2. Get the test datasets by running `./get_test_datasets.sh`
+3. Execute all the tests `./run_tests.sh`.
+4. Discard changes at the settings by executing `git checkout gutils/settings.py`
+5. Commit your changes

 A few of our tests employs two cases from the  **NIH-TCIA CT Pancreas benchmark (CT-82)**  [[1]](#1).